-atrocities; and they are stigmatized as Boksi (witchcraft), tortured due to the dowry system, Chhaupadi Pratha (stay in separate shed during menstruation period), sexually exploited, and suffer from untouchability and domestic violence.
-These women are also vulnerable to serious health issues, sex trafficking, and suffer from social, political, and economic powerlessness.
-The Three Year Interim Plan (2011-2013) has incorporated special provisions for women and disadvantaged groups under the heading of "Gender Mainstreaming and Inclusion", and "Empowerment of Women and Gender Equality", National Plan of Action against Gender-Based Violence (2012-2017) states that gender-based violence will be controlled and security and protection will be provided to women and child victims of violence.
+and child victims of violence.
 The government has been implementing various programmes; however, they do not specifically target Dalit women.
 There is a lack of disaggregated data regarding the status of Dalit women which has been a main challenge in tracking the progress of Dalit women.

-Dalit Women Help Desks should be established in District Administration Offices including in the National Woman's Commission and the National Dalit Commission; Ensure that complementary and comprehensive schemes are planned and implemented to specifically address Dalit women's rights; Allocate resources for Dalit women's development in proportion to their population in the Gender Responsive Budget of Government of Nepal; The Issues of Tarai/Madhesi Dalit First cycle 2011 UPR Recommendations to Government of Nepal Implementation status Specific follow up actions/recommendations proposed to the government The Issues of Tarai/Madhesi Dalit Tarai/Madhesi Dalit community have been deprived of their human dignity and face discrimination based on caste in all spheres of social and political life.
-They are at the bottom in all human development and development indicators.
+- Ensure that Dalit women will be given first prioriety in all programmes formulated targeting women puting priority in combating multiple forms of discrimination against Dalit women, and the adoption of legal provisions and comprehensive programmes, including public education and awareness raising campaigns involving the mass media as well as religious leaders, as recommended by CEDAW 2011; - Dalit Women Help Desks should be established in District Administration Offices including in the National Woman's Commission and the National Dalit Commission; - Ensure that complementary and comprehensive schemes are planned and implemented to specifically address Dalit women's rights; - Allocate resources for Dalit women's development in proposition to their population in the Gender Responsive Budget of Government of Nepal;

+5. The Issues of Tarai/Madhesi Dalit

+- 49. Tarai/Madhesi Dalit community have been deprived of their human dignity and face discrimination based on caste in all spheres of social and political life.
+They are at the bottom in all human development and development indicators. - 50.
 The issue of land ownership and citizenship are intertwined.
 Many Tarai/Madhesi Dalit have not got a right to vote and participate in political life and in decision making bodies due to lack of citizenship.
-Access to modern toilet is about 42 percent Ensure the right to a decent life by providing citizenship certificates and land to landless Dalits by enacting special measures; Ensure special development programmes targeting Madhesi Dalits for their economic upliftment; Ensure inclusion of Tarai/Madhesi Dalits in the Dalit of households in Nepal.
-For Madhesi Dalits, it is only 5.5% of households.
+Access to modern toilet is about 42 percent of households in Nepal.
+For Madhesi Dalits, it is only 5.5% of households. - 51.
 Tarai/Madhesi Dalit have been categorised as Dalits but they are excluded from the Madhesi category in all reservation and representation quotas.
-Although there are a number of Tarai/Madhesi based parties, they are not inclusive. and Madhesi category proportionately.
+Although there are a number of Tarai/Madhesi based parties, they are not inclusive. - 52.
 Still, people from the Dom community need to take their own glass/plate while having tea or food in teashop/hotels in their locality.
-They even face discrimination in public vehicles; Within the Dalit community too, certain groups are in worse situations.
+They even face discrimination in public vehicles; - 53.
+Within the Dalit community too, certain groups are in worse situations.
 They have not been empowered even to access the available opportunities.
-For instance,
+For instance, Musahar, Dom, etc. in Tarai/Madhesi and Badi in hill (who are also in a minority within Dalits) are much more excluded.